 Markets are also categorized based on the structure of the market, i.e. the manner in which transactions are conducted in the market.
 There are two types of market, based on organizational structure:

 Exchange-Traded Market is a centralized market, that works on pre-established and standardized procedures.
 In this market, the buyer and seller don’t know each other.
 Transactions are entered into with the help of intermediaries, who are required to ensure the settlement of the transactions between buyers and sellers.
 There are standard products that are traded in such a market, there cannot need specific or customized products.

 This market is decentralized, allowing customers to trade in customized products based on the requirement.

-In these cases, buyers and seller interact with each other.
-Generally, Over-the-counter market transactions involve transaction for hedging of foreign currency exposure, exposure to commodities, etc. These transactions occur over-the-counter as different companies have different maturity date for debt, which generally doesn’t coincide to the settlement dates of exchange-traded contracts.
+In these cases, buyers and sellers interact with each other.
+Generally, Over-the-counter market transactions involve transactions for hedging of foreign currency exposure, exposure to commodities, etc. These transactions occur over-the-counter as different companies have different maturity dates for debt, which generally doesn’t coincide with the settlement dates of exchange-traded contracts.